Physical Therapy for Seniors

 Chronic obstructive pulmonary disease (COPD): Physical therapy can improve COPD by training muscles and increasing aerobic capacity.

 Physical therapy can help seniors in about every health care area imaginable.
 If you’re recovering from surgery or an illness or living with a disease, ask your doctor about physical therapy.
-PT can give you back your independence by increasing your mobility and making daily tasks easier.
+Physical therapy can give you back your independence by increasing your mobility and making daily tasks easier.
 To find out ways to stay even more mobile, contact Western Berks Physical Therapy today!